 Health considerations when bottle-feeding

 If you decide not to breastfeed, or you are unable to breastfeed, commercial iron-fortified formulas can give your baby the nutrition they need.
 Infant formulas have the right amounts of protein, calories, fat, vitamins, and minerals for growth.
-However, formula doesn't contain the immune factors that are in breastmilk.
+But formula doesn't contain the immune factors that are in breastmilk.
 The immune factors in breastmilk help prevent infections and other health conditions throughout a baby's life.
-Infants who take enough iron-fortified infant formula usually don’t need vitamin and and mineral supplements.
-However, the American Academy of Pediatrics recommends vitamin D supplementation for all babies drinking formula until they are drinking at least 32 ounces a day.
+Infants who take enough infant formula fortified with iron usually don’t need vitamin and mineral supplements.
+However, the American Academy of Pediatrics recommends vitamin D supplementation for all babies drinking formula.
+This is until they are drinking at least 27 ounces a day.
 Fluoride supplements are recommended for babies whose primary water supply is not fluoridated.
-Check with your baby's healthcare provider about vitamin vitamin D and fluoride supplements.
+Check with your baby's healthcare provider about vitamin D and fluoride supplements.